Privacy and Security Policy

 How to Opt Out or Disable Cookies

-If you do not wish to have session or persistent cookies placed on your computer, you can disable them at any time from your Web browser.
-If you opt out of cookies, you will still have access to all information and resources at NLM, but may be unable to use cookie-dependent features.
+If you do not wish to have session or persistent cookies placed on your computer, you can disable them at any time from your web browser.
+If you opt out of cookies, you will still have access to all information and resources at NLM, but you may not be able to use cookie-dependent features.

 Personally Identifiable Information (PII)

 You do not have to give us personal information to visit the NLM website.